Install, using pip (recommended) pip install BarcodeFinder --user # Initiliaze with Internet # Windows python -m BarcodeFinder init # Linux and MacOS python3 -m BarcodeFinder init # Run # Windows python -m BarcodeFinder # Linux and MacOS python3 -m BarcodeFinder

 For chloroplast genes, if "-rename" option is set, the program will try to use regular expressions to fix potential errors in gene names.

-Because some species' classes are left emtpy (for instance, basal angiosperm) in the cases of plants, BarcodeFinder will guess the class of the species.
+Because some species' classes are empty (for instance, basal angiosperm), BarcodeFinder will guess the class of the species.

 Eukaryota; Viridiplantae; Streptophyta; Embryophyta; Tracheophyta; Spermatophyta; Magnoliophyta; basal Magnoliophyta; Amborellales; Amborellaceae; Amborella.

 BarcodeFinder will use "basal Magnoliophyta" as the class because this expression locates before the order name ("Amborellales").

 Genus: The genus name of the species, i.e., the first part of the scientific

 Species: The specific epithet of the species, i.e., the second part of the